ajbacon/Portfolio/week3.md

 ## Monday / Tuesday

 **Goals**
-- Study and understand the basics of how the web works and
+- Study and understand the basics of how the web works
 - Understand and diagram the MVC pattern
-- Build simple web application (start)
+- Start building simple web application

 **Reflection and Evidence**

-- Understanding the basics of the web was a reading/research task.
-All notes can
+- Did some reading/research into the basics of web.
+Notes can be found [here]()
+- Used the afternoon pairing challenge to start building a web application